bolt/docs/docs/console-command/introduction.md

 #### The command

-Typing out a Nut command is best done following this pattern:
+Typing out a Console command is best done following this pattern:

 ```bash
 $ php ./bin/console command [options] [arguments]